 Students will learn the theory and foundational skills required to be a successful medical assistant.
-The module will build on the basics of medical terminology, and human anatomy & twill help the student demonstrate legal ethical behavior, safety practices, interpersonal/teamwork skills, and appropriate written & to experiment the provide preparation for entry-level positions in medical assisting.
+The module will build on the basics of medical terminology, and human anatomy & physiology.
+It will help the student demonstrate legal ethical behavior, safety practices, interpersonal/teamwork skills, and appropriate written & communication skills using the terminology of the occupation and the business/industry.
+The course is designed to provide preparation for entry-level positions in medical assisting.